x

 What is Anxiety?

 Anxiety is a natural, normal, and healthy feeling.
 It derives from our innate human response to potential dangers.
 Anxiety developed as a survival instinct during early human history.
 Some call this our “caveman response” to potential threats.
-Nowadays, we are more likely to feel anxiety before an exam or job interview than while fighting off animals when hunting for food!
-However, when the anxiety presents itself in response to stimuli that are not dangerous or threatening and becomes disruptive to your daily functioning, it can turn into an anxiety disorder:
+Nowadays, we are more likely to feel anxiety before an exam or job interview versus fighting off animals when hunting for food!
+However, when anxiety presents itself in response to stimuli that are not dangerous or threatening and becomes disruptive to your daily functioning, it can turn into an anxiety disorder.

 What is Depression?